 - Leave to cool on the baking tray for 10-15 minutes before transfering to a wired rack.

 - Melt the dark chocolate in a bowl over a pan of simmering water

 - Remove the set salted caramel layer from the fridge and using the same cookie cutter cut out piece of salted caramel

 - Assemble the set salted caramel on top of the shortbread biscuit and topped with melted chocolate.
 Sprinkle sea salt over the top

-The shortbread recipe is based of off a BBC recipe made by Donal Skehan.
+The shortbread recipe is based off a recipe made by Donal Skehan.
 This is just a simple shortbread recipe using the classic 3:2:1 ratio of flour, butter and sugar.